dilipthelip/LearnCassandra/CQL.md

 You always need a primary key column in the where statement to deleta a row from the table.

 ```
-delete from simplestrategyreplication.courses where id ='cassandra-developers';
+delete from courses where id ='AngularJS-Get-Started';
 ```

 **DELETE COLUMN**